 - In the web series Death Battle episode "Batman vs Spider-Man", this is ultimately how Spider-Man takes down Batman, although it is said outright Batman could have escaped if given enough time, it left him vulnerable long enough for Spider-Man to deal the death blow.

-- The Disney Aladdin episode "Web of Fear" had the Unkhbut wrap up Princess Jasmine and take her underground.
+- The Aladdin: The Series episode "Web of Fear" had the Unkhbut wrap up Princess Jasmine and take her underground.